How to Be a Long-Distance Landlord

 Have a Good Maintenance Plan

-For a homeowner at a long distance who isn't using a property management firm, having a trustworthy maintenance person is a must-have in the rental property business.
-They would be able to tend to the impromptu calls from tenants requesting maintenance services.
+For a faraway homeowner who isn't using a property manager, having a trustworthy maintenance person is a must-have in the rental property business.
+They would be able to tend to the impromptu maintenance requests from tenants.

 Your point of contact may be relied upon to do general maintenance services.
 This includes supervising the cleaning of the common areas and picking up the mail.